docker/docs/content/cloud/ecs-integration.md

 ### Service names

-Services are registered automatically by the Docker Compose CLI on [AWS Cloud Map](https://docs.aws.amazon.com/cloud-map/latest/dg/what-is-cloud-map.html){: target="_blank" rel="noopener" class="_"} during application deployment.
+Services are registered automatically by the Docker Compose CLI on [AWS Cloud Map](https://docs.aws.amazon.com/cloud-map/latest/dg/what-is-cloud-map.html) during application deployment.
 They are declared as fully qualified domain names of the form: `<service>.<compose_project_name>.local`.

 Services can retrieve their dependencies using Compose service names (as they do when deploying locally with docker-compose), or optionally use the fully qualified names.